Gainsborough, Lincolnshire: Oil

-In July 1958, BP discovered oil at Corringham, then at Gainsborough in January 1959.
+In late May 1958, BP discovered oil at Corringham, causing a blow-out, then at Gainsborough in January 1959.

+There were 17 drilling sites in the Gainsborough area, producing 400 barrels per day, in 1962.

 Geography

 The town is at the meeting point of the east–west A631, which crosses the Trent on Trent Bridge at the only point between the M180 and the A57), the A156 from the south to Torksey and A159 from Scunthorpe).

-The dual-carriageway Thorndike Way intended to link with the A15 at Caenby Corner, only reaches eastward to the town boundary.
-It is named after the locally-born actress Dame Sybil Thorndike.
+The dual-carriageway Thorndike Way was intended to link with the A15 at Caenby Corner; it only reaches eastward to the town boundary.
+It is named after the locally born actress Dame Sybil Thorndike.
 The former A631 through the town is now the B1433.
+Work on the 4km bypass was started by Tarmac in late 1972, and opened on Friday 10 May 1974.

 The civil parish extends south across rural land to Lea.
 The boundary passes to the south of Warren Wood, north of Lea Wood Farm, and along the northern edge of Lea Wood northwards through Bass Wood, where it meets Corringham, the main settlement to the east of Gainsborough.
 The boundary crosses Thorndike Way (A631) and briefly follows the B1433.
 At Belt Farm it meets Thonock, then follows The Belt Road, to the south of Gainsborough Golf Club, then down Thonock Hill to the edge of the Trent Valley.

 George Eliot and The Mill on the Floss

 Many scholars believe Gainsborough to be the basis for the fictional town of St Ogg's in George Eliot's The Mill on the Floss (1860).
 The novelist visited Gainsborough in 1859, staying in the house of a shipbuilder in Bridge Street, which survives today as the United Services Club.
 The stone bridge and the nearby willow tree are mentioned and the Old Hall is described in detail.
 Thomas Miller's Our Old Town published two years before, included the true story of a miller who loses a lawsuit after assaulting his adversary, and George Eliot used a similar story plot in The Mill on the Floss as the basis of the Tulliver/Wakem feud.
-It's also possible that she witnessed the Trent Aegir, which inspired the flood in her story's climax.
+It is also possible that she witnessed the Trent Aegir, which inspired the flood in her story's climax.